 Why do my team members still use excel & spreadsheets?

 More often than not, you’ve invested in a great solution, and the team gave you fantastic feedback.
 However, after a few months, you discover your team is back to using spreadsheets again besides your beautiful software application.

 This falls back on the following reasons:

 - The application is not intuitive

-- You’ve grown, your application does not cover new cases.
+- You’ve grown, but your application does not cover new cases.

-- The team found a faster way of doing things which is not supported by the application.
+- The team found a faster way of doing things not supported by the application.

-Your business is always changing and growing, your applications need to adapt to the same changes and speed or it will become a bottle-neck rather than a solution.
+Your business is constantly changing and growing, and your applications need to adapt to the same changes and speed, or it will become a bottleneck rather than a solution.

-How can I build an adaptive, fast and flexible solution?
+How can I build an adaptive, fast and flexible automated solution?

 With the rise of Covid, businesses realized that their business models have to change.
-This change was not a one time thing, but rather an always going process to find better ways to serve customers.
+This change was not a one-time thing but an ongoing process to find better ways to serve customers.